Media Enquiries

 Media enquiries

-If you have an urgent query outside working hours and on weekends and bank holidays please page the on-call press officer via 0844 822 2888.
-You will need to ask for pager SG548 and leave a short message regarding the subject and urgency of your enquiry and your contact details.
+If you have an urgent media query outside working hours and on weekends and bank holidays please call the duty press officer on: 07920 114426.

 Condition checks